maudelv/firefly-iii-categorizer/README.md

 # Firefly III AI categorization

-This project allows you to automatically categorize your expenses in [Firefly III](https://www.firefly-iii.org/) by using configurable AI providers (OpenAI by default, Gemini supported out of the box).
+This project allows you to automatically categorize your expenses in [Firefly III](https://www.firefly-iii.org/) by using configurable AI providers (OpenAI by default, Gemini and Synthetic.new supported out of the box).

 ## How it works